atuttle/blog/blog/2022/semaphore-0.3-and-1.0.md

 rules: [[other]];
 ```

+This approach is still a little bit naïve, but what it lacks in cleverness it repays in simplicity.
+So yes, it's true that you won't be able to have rules with deeply nested AND/OR expressions, but if you're willing to suffer some (probably minor) duplication, it should solve for every possible need.

 I expect that this change should greatly improve my teams happiness using Semaphore[^2], and hopefully yours too.

 [^1]: Tentatively targeting May 19th; exactly 1 year after Semaphore's [introduction](/blog/2021/introducing-semaphore/).